"The childish fascination with the everyday miracle is a

 office: 805-756-2159 / building 47 (the "maze"), hallway 35,

-This course will require students to process films in a multi-staged way that will alter, and hopefully enrich, the viewing process:
+This course will require students to process films in a multi-staged way intended to enrich the viewing process:

 DIVERSITY, ACCOMODATION, & ACCESSIBILITY